-- Select the preferred lab draw location.
+- Select the preferred lab draw facility recommended by your insurance.
 Quest and Lab Corp both offer lab draw scheduling for added convenience.

 - Doc will then send an electronic lab request to your lab and email a copy of the request to you as well.

 - Once the results are available, Doc will send you personalized recommendations based upon your results.